tvhahn/compute-canada-hpc/02-create-notebooks/02-notebook-setup.md

 # Running a Jupyter Notebook on Compute Canada

-In this tutorial we will learn how to get a Jupyter Notebook running on your local computer, *but* use Compute Canada to power the backend.
+In this tutorial we will learn how to get a Jupyter Notebook running on your local computer, *but* use Compute Canada to power the back-end.
 Why do this?
 Well, you may have a large data set that requires significant amounts of RAM, storage, or processing power.
 You may also have a crappy computer...

 The tutorial is based on:

 - Compute Canada wiki page on Jupyter Notebook ([here](https://docs.computecanada.ca/wiki/JupyterNotebook))
 - Youtube video from Sharcnet ([here](https://youtu.be/5yCUDqAbBUk))

+**Why use a Jupyter Notebook?** It is a useful tool that is widely used in research, data-science, and software development.
+They are great for prototyping and trying out new ideas.

 ## Prerequisites